Pakistan's Second Coup

 "Coincidence?"

 I might add that there has been a fairly steady stream of Bush administration contacts going to Pakistan throughout the summer and fall.
-There's a relatively large pool of people for that "coincidence".
-On the other hand it just might be a diplomatic visits too.
+There’s a relatively large pool of people for that “coincidence”

 Neo: You impute more innuendo to my question than was meant.
 My personal inclination is to support Bush Administration plans; plots too.
 I am just wondering if Centcom, or anyone else, has made a comment on the substance of the meetings.